sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Model Data Structure

+We use two hashmaps to store embeding table parameters and dense tensor parameters.

-Since `tf.keras.optimizer` only accept `tf.Variable` type parameter, to avoid unnecessary memory copy, we save a non-embedding parameter as a `tf.Variable` directly.
-We use a hashmap to store all the non-embedding parameters, the key is the variable name, the value is the variable itself.
+Since `tf.keras.optimizer` only accept `tf.Variable` type parameter, to avoid unnecessary memory copy, we save a dense tensor parameter as a `tf.Variable` directly.
+We use a hashmap to store all the dense tensor parameters, the key is the variable name, the value is the variable itself.

 However, an embedding table parameter could not be represented by a standard `tf.Variable`.
 For example, in an online learning case, new item id may come in sometimes.
 The shape of the embedding table is not determined.
 Besides, we have to initialize corresponding embedding vector value on the fly for the new item id in the parameter server pod.